Student Profile: Alex Talbot

 If you could give one piece of advice to a prospective City BMus student, what would it be?

-Make the most of what is on offer - at the University and in London as a whole - and don't take a backseat.
+Make the most of what is on offer - at City itself and in London as a whole - and don't take a backseat.

 What are your plans after completing your degree?